apileofrocksiscalledcairns/comment2image/README.md

 # comment2image

-Script that will transform a Reddit comment into an actionable prompt.
+A reddit python script that will read comments from r/comment2img, extracting food-related portion of the text (keywords), and converts it into a clean prompt for an image generator.

+# To my Classmates

+pls be nice